CountNick/real-time-web-1920/README.md

 * There are still some bugs in the game code.
 The turns don't always get passed around the way they should

 * Vuile was function, when players get 4 image cards they can click this to draw 4 new cards.
 The other players can check his hand if they want to.
 If the player was bluffing he'll get a point, if not the players that checked will get a point.

+* Theres still a buf in the turn message that should be fixed.
+At the end of a round it will display that it's a players turn while it's not

+* There sometimes is a bug in round winners for round 2 and 3.
+It will look at the wring card to decide who the winner is

+* Add a database. didn't have enough time for this
+    * The idea was to keep track of wins and make a leaderboard

+* Refactor code.
+Didn't have time to refactor the code anymore:
+    * Put every function that is associated with finding game data in the game module
+    * Put everything associated with the api in the api module
+    * Remove console logs

+## Sources

+[Taking turns with sockets](https://stackoverflow.com/questions/42107359/passing-turns-with-socket-io-and-nodejs-in-turn-based-game) - helped me with passing turns between sockets
+[Chess game](https://home.aveek.io/blog/post/making-an-online-chess-website-with-socketio/) - helped me with room implementation

 ## Installation 📀